dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl cluster-info

 As a workaround, you have to manually configured it here `Settings > Cloud and virtualization > Kubernetes`:
+This very light k3s is not completly supported and doesn't have cpu, memory usage and log monitoring.

    1) Delete "k3s" on `https://127.0.0.1:6443`
    2) Create new one an ActiveGate  (if the activegate is not yet there, wait 1 or 2 minutes...)